 Benefits of 90-Day Treatment

 90-days may seem like a long period of time to receive treatment, especially if one has to be away from their day to day life.
-Staying in a facility for three months cannot be the reality for everyone.
+Staying in a facility for three months cannot be a reality for everyone.
 Luckily, out-patient care is available.
-Out-patient care consists of the individual going to treatment for a few times a week, for a few hours out of the day.
+Out-patient care consists of the individual going to treatment a few times a week, for a few hours out of the day.
 The individual can then return home after treatment.
 The important thing to keep in mind for an individual selecting out-patient is whether or not they have access to a sober environment outside of treatment.
-In-patient care is the better option for an individual who does not have access to a sober environment.
+In-patient care is a better option for an individual who does not have access to a sober environment.